TritonDataCenter/rfd/rfd/0156/README.md

 https://docs.joyent.com/private-cloud/install/compute-node-setup

-### PXE changes

-#### Update iPXE
+#### iPXE changes

 In order to provide support for booting off of more modern network interfaces, the Joyent fork of ipxe will be resync'd to the tip of the upstream codebase.

-At a minimum, the resulting binary will tested on every network interface used in a Joyent BOM, to ensure regressions are not introduced.
+The build tools will be modified to both build the iPXE UEFI binaries and deliver them in the Triton software image.

+Finally, support for booting from multiboot2 images will be added.

-Once that the resync has been tested, the updated ipxe will then be seeded into the joyent/ipxe, joyent/sdc-booter, and joyent/kvm-cmd repos as needed.
+The updated ipxe binaries will then be seeded into the joyent/ipxe, joyent/sdc-booter and joyent/kvm-cmd repos, as needed.

-#### EFI PXE boot

-FIXME: some notes about booting in EFI not from iPXE (do we still need to support this)

 ### Conversion Tool for OPS